MrEnder0/Grid9/README.md

 #### Linux

-Make sure curl is installed then run this command.
+Make sure [curl](https://github.com/curl/curl) is installed then run this command.
+It will automatically install git for you.

 ```bash
 curl -s https://raw.githubusercontent.com/MrEnder0/Grid9/main/scripts/build_and_install_linux.sh | bash